william-spongberg/COMP30019-Project-2/GDD.md

 ### Core Concept ###

 Our game’s core concept is a movement based FPS Shmup(shoot em’ up) that takes place in an eerie and surreal environment that pits the player and the main character(Aidan) against an otherworldly, ominous, eldritch being known as The Admin.
 In order to save his wife, Aidan must venture into The Admin’s domain, destroying the entity’s forces through a series of increasingly abnormal environments and delving deeper level by level until he can confront The Admin.
+Because the game is about willingly entering the lair of a dangerous monster in order to accomplish the player's goal, we have named our game, "Into The Abyss".

-Similar games include ULTRAKILL and Doom Slayer, which are both Shoot Em’ Ups, ULTRAKILL specifically is also a movement based FPS.
+Games that are similar, and from which we drew inspiration from include ULTRAKILL and Doom Slayer, which are both Shoot Em’ Ups, ULTRAKILL specifically is also a movement based FPS.

 <img title="Ultrakill, a game by New Blood Interactive" alt="Alt text" src="https://shared.akamai.steamstatic.com/store_item_assets/steam/apps/1229490/header.jpg?t=1704406135">
 (Figure 1: Ultrakill, a game by New Blood Interactive)